Regular Isotopy Classes of Link Diagrams From Thompson's Groups: A classification of the regular isotopy classes in L(F)

 Let $C$ be a component of $L(g_0)$ with no leaf-arc.
-Since $C$ must pass between the upper and lower halves of the diagram and does not do so at a leaf-arc, it must do so at a caret-connecting arc (the dotted lines in Figure \ref{fig:Ldef}).
-We can therefore let $g'$ be the result of applying the move described by Figures \ref{fig:makeleaftree}, \ref{fig:diagram_before_makeleaf}, and \ref{fig:diagram_after_makeleaf} to $g_0$, in which the arc above the top caret of a caret-connecting arc of $C$ is manipulated with second Reidemeister moves so as to intersect with its leftmost descendent leaf-arc and obtain a 3 new leaf-arcs.
-Let $B$ be the component of $L(g_0)$ containing that leftmost descendent.
+Since $C$ must pass between the upper and lower halves of the diagram and does not do so at a leaf-arc, it must do so at a supplementary arc.
+We can therefore let $g'$ be the result of applying the move described by Figures \ref{fig:makeleaftree}, \ref{fig:makeleaf_slowmo}, \ref{fig:diagram_before_makeleaf}, and \ref{fig:diagram_after_makeleaf} to $g_0$, in which the arc above the top node of a supplementary arc of $C$ is manipulated with Reidemeister II moves so as to intersect with its leftmost descendent leaf-arc and obtain 3 new leaf-arcs.
+Let $B$ be the component of $L(g_0)$ containing that leftmost descendent leaf-arc.
 Since this old leaf-arc of $B$ in $L(g_0)$ is no longer a leaf-arc of $B$ in $L(g')$, we may need to make one more manipulation: applying the same move to $B$ will leave all other components unaffected, except that $C$ will lose 1 leaf-arc, but this is unimportant because $C$ had already gained 3 leaf-arcs from the previous move.
 Thus, we have found $g_1\in F$, which as a result of the described move potentially iterated twice, makes $L(g_1)$ have exactly one more component with a leaf-arc. \end{proof}

 \begin{definition} For a link diagram $D$ with components $C_1, \dots, C_n$, we will define three functions For each $i$, let $\alpha_D(C_i)$ be the parity of the the number of crossings of $D$ where $C_i$ is both the under-strand and the over-strand.
 Let $\beta_D(C_i)$ be the parity of the number of crossings of $D$ for which $C_i$ is the under-strand, but $C_j$ is the over-strand for some $j\neq i$.
 Let $\gamma_D = \alpha_D + \beta_D$, so that for each $i$, $\gamma_D(C_i)$ is the parity of the total number of crossings in which $C_i$ is the under-strand. \end{definition}